mark-hahn/server-script/README.md

 - `.gitignore`: This is a local version of a `.gitignore` file.
 It contains one entry to block the commit of the file `secrets.cson` which contains sensitive login information.

 - `secrets.cson`: Server login information.
-This doesn't need to be set up if you are using SSS keys and the local user is the same as the user on the server.
+This doesn't need to be set up if you are using SSH key files and the local user is the same as the user on the server.
 See the file for instructions.

 - `setup.cson`: General configuation for the server connection and options.